MapConductor/android-sdk/docs/src/content/docs/introduction.md

 # MapConductor Android SDK Documentation

 MapConductor is a unified mapping library that provides a common API for multiple map providers including Google Maps, Mapbox, HERE, ArcGIS, and MapLibre.
-This documentation covers the public API components available through Maven distribution for **v1.1.0**.
+This documentation covers the public API components available through Maven distribution for **v{BOM_MODULE_VERSION}**.

 ## Overview